backdrop-contrib/reference/README.md

 * clear entity id field if the entity type is changed
 * update reference_entity_info_alter to provide info on all core content entities
 * change autocomplete function to use new entity/bundle combo
+* unbind first autocomplete event when create a new one

 ### In progress:

+* autocomplete callback failing for comment types
 * Get entity save and load to properly deal with entity-bundle combo.

 ### Things to do: